Updated September 14, 2020

 Northeast: Lincoln, Pend Oreille, Spokane, Stevens, and Whitman

-Public schools closure resources including laptop distribution, free meals for students, resources for special education, and learning at home.
+Public schools updates and resources including closure information, laptop distribution, free meals for students, resources for special education, and learning at home.

 Spokane County United Way